Virginia Tech®home

-Virginia Tech’s Real Estate Finance Major is for students who want to pursue a career in real estate finance and development.
-The program provides students with in-depth coursework in both Real Estate and Finance, positioning them well for success in a wide variety of real estate-related careers after graduation.
+Virginia Tech’s Finance and Real Estate Major is especially tailored for students who want to pursue a career in real estate finance and commercial development.
+Our program provides students with in-depth coursework in both commercial real estate and finance, equipping graduates for success in a variety of careers.
+Students finish this program with a Double Major–a first major in Finance and Real Estate (FREL) and a second major in Real Estate for Commercial Properties (RELC).

 Student Competencies: